Copywriter, Mental Health Blogger, Grief Specialist

 If you, like most of us humans, have trauma in your past or are sensitive, setting boundaries can feel terrifying and like abandonment.
 This is especially true if you grew up in a family where there weren’t boundaries (codependency or enmeshment), or the message or perception was that having any meant a loss of acceptance, love, or belonging.
 Which, by the way, is how most every human grows up, through no conscious fault of parents (outright abuse is a different category of course).

-Others’ experiences and reactions to your boundaries are valid but not your burden to bear, they are their responsibility (just like yours are yours).
+Others’ experiences and reactions to your boundaries are valid but not your burden to bear.
+They are their responsibility (just like yours are yours).
 We get our energy, power, and life force back when we set them, plus self-respect, which we may not even realize had been chipped away over time.
 It ALSO puts us in a new energy frequency to attract healthier connections and circumstances that reflect this self-honoring.

 © Copyright Centered One by Erin, All rights reserved.

-Photo by dan carlson on Unsplash
+dan carlson on Unsplash

 Leave a Reply